 Q. Are you only accepting contactless payments now?

-A. We’re still accepting cash on our buses but as this puts you and our drivers at higher risk of spreading the virus, we’re encouraging customers to pay by contactless wherever possible.
+A. We’re still accepting cash on our buses but we’re encouraging customers to pay by contactless wherever possible.
 Tickets can also be bought in advance online or on our app.

 Q. Do I need to have the exact fare if I pay by cash?